 Raymond Spoli, Mayor of Laroque de Fa, quoted in the local press said.
 “L’enjeu, ce n’est pas simplement l’éolien Ce projet s’inscrit dans un plan global visant à répondre à un réel problème de financement dans les Hautes Corbières.
 En tant que maire de petite commune, je dois composer avec un budget extrêmement restreint.
 Le moindre projet implique de s’y prendre trois ans à l’avance !
 Plus globalement, ce territoire perd ses vignerons, ses commerçants, ses artisans… Si les gens qui restent sur place ne trouvent pas de solutions pour inverser la donne, les Hautes Corbières se transformeront en désert.
 Il faut parvenir à refaire de l’économie sur ce territoire ! » L’éolien serait l’un des moyens.”

 Most of my mates have got together to form Collectif citoyen pour les Corbières vivantes to oppose the wind turbine project.
 Their arguments is essentially that the wealth of the Hautes Corbieres lies in the richness of it natural environment.
 The areas under consideration for the wind turbines are within the Natura_2000 Nature 2000 projects , and also Zones naturelles d’intérêt écologique, faunistique et floristique, zones of particular environmental, fauna and flora interest.
 The LPO has worked hard to protect the four varieties of large raptors in the Hautes Corbieres, including the golden eagle pairs and the Banolli eagles, and there is also a number of bat breeding habitats.
 They are for the development of low impact sustainable renewable energy system that would make the Hautes Corbieres independent of the grid.
-Though how this would be funded and developed rest a tad hazy.
+Though how this would be funded and developed rests a tad hazy, if not so vague as to be meaningless.
 The proximity of the historically important sites of the Cathar castles also has led to a fear that the wind turbines will negatively effect the tourist industry.

 In a wider context there are concerns that the whole project was negotiated behind closed doors between the local Mayors and EDF Energies Nouvelles , with a real lack of local consultation.